cristiana2412/birdwatching/README.md

 - Error Scenarios: Includes tests for validation errors and data conflicts.

 To run tests, use the following command in the terminal:

-  - mvn test
+    mvn test

 ---

 ### Troubleshooting

+Reinitialize Database:
-Reinitialize Database: If you need to reset the database, stop the containers and remove the volume:
+If you need to reset the database, stop the containers and remove the volume by running:

-- docker-compose down -v; and
+    docker-compose down -v

+followed by:

-- docker-compose up;
+    docker-compose up

-View Logs: Check logs for troubleshooting:
+If you need to view logs for troubleshooting, run the following command based on your needs:

+1. For logs from docker-compose:

-- docker-compose logs -f; or
+       docker-compose logs -f

+2. For logs from the app:

-- docker logs app (for logs of the app); or
+       docker logs app

+3. For logs from the database:

-- docker logs db (for logs of the database).
+       docker logs db

 ---